In defence of unwise speech

 Well, I want to defend the unwise, and the right of academics and students to be unwise.
 Let them be fools.
 Fools, or ‘wise fools’, as they have been called, are often guides to truth.

 The first irresponsible fool in literature was the defiant and unpleasant Thersites, in the Iliad, who criticised kings and was beaten for being an ‘outrage’.
 Throughout history, fools have been threatened in authoritarian times with the lash if not the hemlock.
 Academics must defend fools, without fear of the lash, if they are to defend academic freedom.

 In his essay On Liberty, John Stuart Mill discusses vituperative speech.
 He argues in favour of restraint when expressing oneself because ‘opinions contrary to those commonly received can only obtain a hearing by studied moderation of language, and the most cautious avoidance of unnecessary offence’.
 But he continues with an important qualification, that ‘intemperate discussion, namely invective, sarcasm, personality, and the like’ is mostly criticised when it is ‘against the prevailing opinion’.

 We should be unwilling to restrict vituperative speech even for the purposes of getting a hearing.
-To paraphrase Larry Flint’s famous comment in the film The People vs Larry Flint, defending the speech of the lowest scumbag will defend everyone’s free speech.
+To paraphrase Larry Flynt’s famous comment in the film The People vs Larry Flynt, defending the speech of the lowest scumbag will defend everyone’s free speech.

 There can be no buts when it comes to free speech – it must be an absolute.
 If you add a ‘but’ you are not qualifying free speech, but negating it.
 Just be honest and say ‘I don’t believe in free speech’.
 It is an absolute because it is the foundational freedom – it makes us human.
 Without it we cannot decide whether our beliefs are illusions or not.